Fire Protection Technology AAS

 - If you are not a current member of a volunteer fire department, limited opportunities are available to participate in a bunk-in program with a Volunteer Fire Department.

-The Firefighter's Association of the State of New York (FASNY) has developed the Higher Education Learning Plan (FASNY HELP).
+The Firemen's Association of the State of New York (FASNY) has developed the Higher Education Learning Plan (FASNY HELP).
 This program provides tuition reimbursement to individuals attending community college for up to 80 credit hours.

 Under FASNY HELP, student-volunteers are eligible to have up to 100% of their tuition reimbursed in exchange for maintaining their grades and fulfilling defined service requirements.
 They must also be a “member in good standing” in one of New York’s volunteer fire companies during both their school years and service payback period.